 And while other collagen powder may be made from random animal parts, Perfect Keto Collagen contains 100% grass-fed collagen from U.S.-raised cattle.
 You also won’t find any artificial colors, flavors, or preservatives.

 To get started, add a scoop to your morning or mid-day drink –it’s especially good in coffee — for an extra boost of amino acids.
 If you’re interested in boosting your muscle mass you can also consume it before, during, or after your workout for help with muscle synthesis and recovery.

 Consuming collagen provides benefits for your body in more ways than one.
 It can help:

 - Keep your heart healthy

 - Improve symptoms of IBS and leaky gut syndrome

 - Increase joint health and lessen back pain

-For readers looking for the most efficient solution, consider adding keto-friendly collagen protein powder to your daily routine and you’ll cross one more healthy to-do off your list.
+For the most efficient solution, consider adding keto-friendly collagen protein powder to your daily routine and you’ll cross yet another healthy to-do item off your list.